vultr/vultr-cli/README.md

 `vultr-cli instance create --region <region-id> --plan <plan-id> --os <os-id> --host <hostname> --notify=true`

 ##### Utilizing the config flag
-The config flag can be used to specify the vultr-cli.yaml file path when it's outside the default location.
+The config flag can be used to specify the vultr-cli.yaml file path when it's outside the default location (default is $HOME/.vultr-cli.yaml).
 If the file has the `api-key` defined, the CLI will use the vultr-cli.yaml config, otherwise it will default to reading the environment variable for the api key.

 `vultr-cli instance list --config /Users/myuser/vultr-cli.yaml`